Skip to Main Content

 Bias is an unfair belief or opinion for or against something.

-Unbiased sources will present both sides of an issue fairly.
+Unbiased sources will present multiple sides of an issue fairly.
 If the topic is controversial, they will discuss the reasons it is controversial and the facts related to any and all arguments about it.
-They are more likely to link to the sources they got their information from.
+Unbiased sources are more likely to link to evidence and the sources they got information from.

 Additional resources for evaluating information: